MarkBind/markbind-action/README.md

 - The trigger event
 - The jobs/steps to be run after the trigger event occurs

-For our context, there two typical trigger events.
+For our context, there are two typical trigger events.
 This is written at the start of a workflow file:
 (Assuming 'master' is the target branch)
 1. Trigger the action whenever there is a push to the repository
 ```yaml